mischavandenburg/blog/content/zet/fall-in-love-with-sed.md

 - Zettelkasten
 ---

 Sed, it's so powerful.
 I remember I struggled with finding practical uses for it when I did my LPIC-1 certification.
 But now I find myself using it several times a week.
 It is so powerful to edit multiple files at a time.
-I use it for work, but also for making to my entire second brain in Obsidian with one command.
+I use it for work, but also for making changes to my entire second brain in Obsidian with one command.

 Today I needed to update my /articles/ links to /zet/articles/ links because I'm restructuring my website.
 Here is the sed expression that is executed for every markdown file that is found by fd: